Corrado’s surgery for cancer is not completely successful, so he gets a second opinion. After speaking to a psychiatrist,

 Carmela goes to see Melfi’s old teacher, Dr. Krakower, whose frank opinion is difficult for her to hear.
 Pyschiatrist Glen Gabbard, author of The Psychology of The Sopranos, is conflicted about this scene in Krakower’s office.
 On the one hand, he writes, Carmela will probably ignore Krakower’s advice since the doctor doesn’t really make an “effort at empathic understanding and the building of a trusting relationship.”
 On the other hand, “In a sea of moral relativism, where deans and priests and therapists seem as slippery as loan sharks, a straight shooter like Krakower is a welcome addition to the cast of characters.”

 But Krakower isn’t exactly an “addition to the cast” – he is only here for a couple of minutes and then is never seen or heard from again.
 His function within the narrative is largely symbolic.
 He personifies an ethical Immovable Object that is not swayed by relativistic (or even pragmatic) arguments.
-Carmela tries to argue that her Catholicism prevents her from filing for divorce.
-We have often seen Carmela wear a cross around her neck as a fashion accessory.
-Now, seeing the jewelry in Krakower’s office, we wonder: does it represent an excuse for Carmela, or does it represent a genuinely held belief?
+Carmela tries to argue that Catholicism prevents her from filing for divorce.
+We have often seen Carmela wear a cross around her neck as a fashion accessory, but seeing the jewelry in Krakower’s office now, we are led to wonder: does the cross represent a genuinely held belief, or does it merely represent an excuse for Carmela?

 Jewish Krakower is not moved by her Christian argument, and he brings judgment down upon her like an Old Testament prophet.
-Krakower says that Tony has little chance of redeeming himself, and Carmela is his enabler (if not his accomplice outright).
+Krakower says that Tony has little chance of redeeming himself, and Carmela is acting as his enabler (if not his outright accomplice).
 If she continues living with Tony Soprano, she must realize she is living off of blood-money.

 Krakower will not accept payment from Carmela because he knows that her money is ill-gotten.
 His use of the term “blood-money” further undermines Carmela’s use of Catholicism as an excuse for not divorcing.
 She would know that, in a Christian context, “blood-money” refers to the 30 pieces of silver that Judas received to betray Christ.
 Carmela is perhaps being faithful to Catholic dogma if she refuses to divorce, but she is betraying fundamental moral principles by remaining married to a criminal.
 By the end of the scene, Carmela seems to have accepted that she must leave her husband.